Castile and León: Geography

-Location

 Castile and León is a landlocked autonomous community, located in the north-western quadrant of the Iberian Peninsula.
 Its territory borders on the north with the uniprovincial communities of Asturias and Cantabria, as well as with the Basque Country (Biscay and Álava); to the east with the uniprovincial community of La Rioja and with Aragon (province of Zaragoza), to the south with the Community of Madrid, Castile-La Mancha (provinces of Toledo and Guadalajara) and Extremadura (province of Cáceres) and to the west with Galicia (provinces of Lugo and Ourense) and Portugal (Bragança District and Guarda District).

 Orography

 Picos de Europa in the province of León.

 Sierra de Gredos range in the Sistema Central.

 The morphology of Castile and León consists, for the most part, of the northern half of the Meseta Central (Meseta Norte) and a belt of mountainous reliefs.
 The Meseta Central is a high plateau with an average altitude close to 800 m above sea-level; it is covered by deposited clay materials that have given rise to a dry and arid landscape.